Tooth Extractions – Marysville, OH

 Removing Teeth to Ensure Better Oral Health

-Tooth extractions in Marysville are never a form of treatment that Dr. Kevin Grill or Dr. Barry Miller ever want to recommend.
+Tooth extractions in Marysville is never a form of treatment that Dr. Barry Miller would want to recommend.
 However, some situations can arise when removing one or more teeth is the only possible solution.
 Safeguarding your oral health is the priority, so if a tooth is no longer viable and is putting the remainder of your smile at risk, our team will ensure your comfort and safety when helping you to say goodbye to one or more of your pearly whites.
 Call us today to learn more about this process or keep reading.

 Why Choose Northwest Family Dental for Tooth Extractions?